rainlynd/discord-translate-bot/memory-bank/systemPatterns.md

 Configuration and translation memory implement a repository pattern for data persistence.

 ### 7. Caching Strategy
-Multi-level caching with in-memory cache and persistent storage for translation memory.
+Multi-level caching with in-memory cache and persistent storage for translation memory and OCR results.

 ### 8. Factory Pattern
 Language detection and translation functions act as factories, producing results based on inputs and configuration.

+### 9. Observer Pattern
+OCR processing uses emoji reactions to indicate status (🔍 for processing, 📝 for success, ❌ for error).

 ## Data Flow

 ### Translation Process
 1. Message received → Discord.js client → messageCreate event
 2. Check for active session
+3. Process any image attachments with OCR
-3. Add to translation queue if session active
+4. Add to translation queue if session active
-4. Check translation memory for cached result
+5. Check translation memory for cached result
-5. If not cached:
+6. If not cached:
    - Detect language
    - Apply relevant translation based on mode
    - Update translation memory
-6. Format and send response (via webhook when possible)
+7. Format and send response (via webhook when possible)
+8. Update statistics

+### OCR Process
+1. Detect image attachments in message
+2. Filter for supported image types
+3. Generate hash for caching
+4. Check OCR cache for existing results
+5. If not cached:
+   - Download and preprocess image
+   - Select appropriate language model
+   - Perform OCR
+   - Cache results
+6. Append OCR text to message content
-7. Update statistics
+7. Update emoji reactions based on result

 ### Server Configuration
 - Stored as JSON files per server ID